floooh/oryol/doc/BUILD.md

 In Chrome, Firefox or IE11, navigate to: **http://localhost:8000**

 ### Android ###
-To setup a local Android development environment, build and deploy the Triangle sample to your Android device (with unlocked development mode):
+On OSX: To setup a local Android development environment, build and deploy the Triangle sample to your Android device (with unlocked development mode):

 ```